Beyond UCB: Optimal and Efficient Contextual Bandits with Regression Oracles: The reduction:

 \subsection{Examples and applications}

 Online square loss regression is a well-studied problem, and efficient algorithms with provable regret guarantees are known for many classes \citep{Vovk98,azoury2001relative,Vovk06metric,gerchinovitz2013sparsity,rakhlin2014nonparametric,gaillard2015chaining}.
 Here we take advantage of these results by instantiating \alg within \mainalg to derive end-to-end regret guarantees for various classes---some new, some old. \paragraph{Low-dimensional linear classes.} We first consider the familiar \linucb setting, where and $x=\prn*{x_a}_{a\in\cA}$, where $x_a\in\bbR^{d}$ has $\nrm*{x_a}_2\leq{}1$.
 Here \linucb obtains $\Reg\leq{}\bigoh(\sqrt{dT\log^{3}(KT)})$ \citep{chu2011contextual}.
-By choosing \alg to be the Vovk-Azoury-Warmuth forecaster, which has $\RegSquare\leq{}d\log(T/d)$ \citep{Vovk98,azoury2001relative}, \mainalg has $\Reg\leq{}\bigoh(\sqrt{dKT\log(T/d)})$.
-While this has worse dependence on $K$ (square root rather than logarithmic), the resulting algorithm works when contexts are chosen by an adaptive adversary, whereas \linucb requires an oblivious adversary.
+By choosing \alg to be the Vovk-Azoury-Warmuth forecaster, which has $\RegSquare\leq{}d\log(T/d)$ \citep{Vovk98,azoury2001relative}, \mainalg has $\Reg\leq{}\bigoh(\sqrt{dKT\log(T/d)})$.\footnote{In order satisfy the condition that predictions $\yh_t$ are bounded, we must use a variant of Vovk-Azoury-Warmuth with projection onto the $\ls_2$ ball.
+This can easily be achieved using, e.g., the analysis in \cite{orabona2015generalized}.} While this has worse dependence on $K$ (square root rather than logarithmic), the resulting algorithm works when contexts are chosen by an adaptive adversary, whereas \linucb requires an oblivious adversary.
 It would be interesting to understand whether such a tradeoff is optimal.
 We also remark that---ignoring dependence on $K$---the algorithm precisely matches a recently established lower bound of $\Omega(\sqrt{dT\log(T/d)})$ for this setting \citep{li2019nearly}. \paragraph{High-dimensional linear classes and Banach spaces.} In the same setting as above, by choosing \alg to be Online Gradient Descent, we obtain $\RegSquare\leq{}\bigoh(\sqrt{T})$, and consequently $\Reg\leq{}\bigoh(K^{1/2}\cdot{}T^{3/4})$.
 This rate is interesting because it has worse dependence on the time-horizon $T$, but is completely \emph{dimension-independent}, and the algorithm runs in linear time, which is considerably faster than \linucb ($\bigoh(d^{2})$ per step).
 This result generalizes the \textsf{BW} algorithm of \citet{abe2003reinforcement}, who gave the same bound for the setting where rewards are binary, and showed that $T^{3/4}$ is optimal when $d$ is large.
 We believe this tradeoff between dimension dependence and $T$ dependence has been somewhat overlooked and merits further investigation, especially as it pertains to practical algorithms.

 For a more general version of this result, we let $(\Bspace,\nrm*{\cdot})$ be a separable Banach space and take